 Factors that Affect Seed Germination

 Why didn’t my seeds germinate?
-On occasion, we are asked this question, and the following notes cover some important factors, both general and specific, of prairie seed germination:
+On occasion, we are asked this question, and the following article addresses several important factors, both general and specific, of prairie seed germination:

 - Timing of planting